rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 Check out the resiliency of this type of application in the [resiliency matrix](#resiliency-matrix) below.

-#### Can I add more consumer instances to increase throughput

-We cannot because the queue is declared as *exclusive*.

 #### What other failures this consumer has to deal with

 Other failures have to do with AMQP resource availability.
 Let's discuss the